 Summon Bats and Summon Wolves give them a fast-moving ‘chaser’ unit behind the enemy, ready to hound, harry, block and threaten as needed, although Summon Bats costs slightly too much to be comfortable (there’s bound to be something else you’re giving up to get that power, and it’s not so good that I’d forgo basic necessities).

 Call Winds is a solid pick if you’re going up against armies like Dwarfs, Empire, any Elves or Orcs and Goblins who like to throw conventional Ballistic Skill based shooting around, but a) it does absolutely nothing to stop cannons, stone throwers or anything that uses the flame template and b) your Vampire and bunker will not be moving while they keep the power up.
-That last is the reason I don’t take it all the time.
+That last point is the reason I don’t take it all the time.
 Vampire Counts armies need to be moving, pressing, pushing to the close combat where they actually win games, and in 2000 point games I can’t have my best fighter standing still.
 In 3000 points it becomes a good pick on a secondary Count who might be keeping their distance a bit more.

 In an army that likes to win combats by just enough, an extra +1 combat resolution here or there makes all the difference.
 I used to swear by Walking Death on my Battle Standard Bearer (a hero who brings extra, strong attacks and a static +2 to combat resolution to every fight he’s in) when I started out.
 If I’m taking a Thrall to carry the Battle Standard I still consider this the default build; they’re a bit brittle but that’s nothing a Talisman of Protection and crossed fingers won’t fix.

 Aura of Dark Majesty doesn’t sound spectacular unless, like me, you used to take it all the time and then had to adapt to a Vampire Lord with a smaller sphere of influence.
 The ability to spread your army out or have units extend and still be able to march is a game changer, especially if you like a more conservative footslogging General like I do.
-Almost a must-take.
+Almost a must.

 Wolf Form is the final power and another quite innocuous one with hidden depths.
 If you have a Call Winds Vampire and 20 points spare, this can get them back into the fight once they don’t need to control the weather any more.
 If you have a Thrall with the Flayed Hauberk and a great weapon, this gives you a lightning fast wrecking ball with three S7 attacks, a 1+ armour save, an 18” charge and a 360 degree line of sight, able to bob and weave with the best of them.
 If I’m not bringing a Battle Standard I may well be bringing one of these instead.